WHO AMR Capacity Building Project

 In partnership with the Open Hands Initiative, The Bridgeway Group designed and conducted a conflict resolution and negotiation program in Morocco.
 The “Salaam Fellowship for Conflict Resolution” brought together globally-focused young people from the U.S. and Morocco to increase mutual respect and understanding between our countries.
 The intense, 10-day training and cultural exchange program equipped participants with critical competencies in conflict resolution and negotiation at both the interpersonal and intergroup levels, taking care to examine the cultural implications involved.
 Through open dialogue, interactive workshops, and real-world application of the material, the participants developed a solid foundation in conflict management through a cross-cultural and international lens.

 As part of the Fellowship, participants developed a set of written products for the High Atlas Foundation, outlining negotiation strategies that could be used to enhance the impact of two of HAF’s innovative development projects.
 The report, Negotiation in Practice: Fieldwork with Agricultural Cooperatives in Rural Morocco is available here.

 United Nations Association of Greater Boston

-Bridgeway Group is currently seeking funding to develop a broader negotiation curriculum that could be co-created with UNAGB to be delivered to all curricular and extra-curricular Model UN activities, including professional development for teachers and open source online resources.
+The Bridgeway Group and UNAGB are also developing a broader negotiation training program that could be delivered through all curricular and extra-curricular Model UN activities in the schools in which UNAGB operates.
+This program would include professional development for teachers and open source online resources.

 Fragile Island of Peace